-8. Cycle parking/storage (prior approval before occupation)
+9. Cycle parking/storage (prior approval before occupation)

-The development shall not be brought into use until cycle parking/storage facilities have been provided in accordance with details that have first been submitted to and approved in writing by the Local Planning Authority.
+No pitch shall be first occupied until cycle parking/storage facilities for that pitch and all shared areas have been provided in accordance with details that have first been submitted to and approved in writing by the Local Planning Authority.
 Thereafter the facilities shall be maintained and kept available for that purpose at all times.